AshtonKnutson18/AshtonKnutson18/README.md

 - 🌱 I’m currently learning how to be me
 - 💞️ I’m looking to collaborate on anything
 - 📫 You can reach me at ashtonknutson18@gmail.com
+- I need help learning how to use Github as well

 <!---
 AshtonKnutson18/AshtonKnutson18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.